ucgmsim/Velocity-Model/SecondaryInputFiles/SLICE_PARAMETERS_GENERATED_README.txt

 To generate slices from a scratch, a text file containing parameters is necessary.

-This text file must be called ‘SliceParametersGenerated.txt’
+This text file must can be of any name, but must be set within the VM input textfile as the variable "GENERATED_SLICE_PARAMETERS_TEXTFILE=myParametersFile.txt"

 It is possible to generate one or more slices using the following syntax.